-This is one of six different example models (all developed by Ted Eary of Enchemica) that illustrate how GoldSim can be used to carry out mixing and geochemical calculations.
-The models proceed from the simplest to the most complex.
-You can see an overview of all six models here.
+This is a model (developed by Ted Eary of Enchemica Llc) that illustrate how GoldSim can be used to carry out mixing and geochemical calculations.

 Download the Model File: